Orfium/s3-parquetifier/README.md

     skip_rows=None,  # How many rows to skip per chunk compression='gzip',  # The compression type
-    keep_original_name_locally=True,  # In order to keep the original filename or create a random when downloading the file pre_process_chunk=pre_process,  # A preprocessing function that will pre-process the each chunk kwargs=kwargs  # potential extra arguments for the pre-preocess function )
+    keep_original_name_locally=True,  # In order to keep the original filename or create a random when downloading the file encoding='utf-8',  # Set the encoding of the file pre_process_chunk=pre_process,  # A preprocessing function that will pre-process the each chunk kwargs=kwargs  # potential extra arguments for the pre-preocess function )